Levitik/postgresqlRepl/README.md

 	--source-ranges=0.0.0.0/0
 ```

-### Create a firewall to accept incoming trafic from subscriber nodeon port 5432
+### Create a firewall to accept incoming trafic from subscriber node on port 5432
 ```
 gcloud compute firewall-rules create repl-allow-sub \
 	--direction=INGRESS \